Ohio State University at Mansfield

-The Ohio State University at Mansfield is a satellite campus of Ohio State University in Mansfield, Ohio.
+The Ohio State University at Mansfield is a regional campus of Ohio State University in Mansfield, Ohio.
 It was founded in 1958 as a land-grant college and occupies a 644 acre campus that is shared with North Central State College.
-The campus offers ten bachelor degree programs and graduate level coursework in education.
+The campus offers twelve bachelor's degree programs.
 The campus practices open admissions.
-Students can start at Mansfield and finish their degrees at The Ohio State University, Columbus, with one or more of Ohio State’s 200+ majors.
+Students can start at Mansfield and finish their degrees there or at The Ohio State University, Columbus, with one or more of Ohio State’s 200+ majors.
 The Bromfield Library of the Ohio State Mansfield campus provides access to all the resources of the Ohio State University and Ohio Link.

 History

 The Ohio State University at Mansfield was founded in 1958 as a land-grant college and was created through a partnership between Mansfield-area citizens and the state of Ohio.
 Soon after the Ohio Board of Regents designated Mansfield as the site for an Ohio State regional campus, Mansfield-area citizens mounted a major campaign to acquire land for the campus.

 OSU-Mansfield, in 1989, hosted a weekend school for Japanese students.